 Visiting Sandusky, Ohio (Ideas to help you plan your trip)

 Castaway Bay Indoor Waterpark

 Cedar Point Amusement Park

 If you enjoy visiting quirky museums when you travel, be sure to check out the first KFC in Kentucky.

-Thanks to Lake Erie Islands & Shores for arranging my visit to the Maritime Museum of Sandusky.
+Thanks to Lake Erie Islands & Shores for arranging my visit to the Milan Museum Complex.

 © 2014 – 2020, Tonya Prater.
 All rights reserved.